 4. Users looking for outside applications

 This one isn’t always a bad thing.
 It is great when something new is put on the market that will make your life so much easier!
-It becomes less great if you have a lot of your employees using programs that you never thought you needed and aren’t tracking.
-This is a red flag that you might need to invest some time or money in trying to figure out the BEST software needed for each of your employees.
+It becomes less significant if you have a lot of your employees using programs that you never thought you needed and aren’t tracking.
+This is a red flag that you might need to invest some time or money in trying to figure out the BEST software required for each of your employees.
 Managing employee software will also help you keep programs updated and organized.

 5. The Mobile Future

-How often do you utilize your cell phone, tablet, or other device when you aren’t at your computer?
+How often do you utilize your cell phone, tablet, or another device when you aren’t on your computer?
 If you’re doing it, most likely, your employees are doing it too.
 Figure out ahead of time what you want your mobile policy to be and how encouraging the use of these devices can be incorporated into your IT plan.
 Should you be moving your systems to Microsoft Office 365, instead of buying programs one at a time?
 Will the use of mobile devices hurt the integrity of your infrastructure and security?
 Get ahead of this trend in your company before it becomes a problem.

 Whether you ‘re just starting out, going through a boom, or are a large, established business, Networks Unlimited can help you in every phase of your business.
 We have different options for every turn your business takes to help will alleviate these major problems.
 Call our knowledgeable team today to see what we can do to help you plan for your IT future!
 (970) 243-3311 / firstname.lastname@example.org.